avocado-framework/avocado/docs/source/MultiplexConfig.rst

         sleep_length: 600

 The key concepts here are ``nodes`` (provides context and scope), ``keys`` (think of variables) and ``values`` (scalar or lists).

+When creating list of variants, leaves of each ``!multiplex`` marked node are gathered as separate lists and passed to the upper ``!multiplex`` node.
+This continues until the root (``/``), where product is enumerated from all the leaves groups.

 In the next section, we will describe these concepts in more details.

 .. _nodes: